AIHACONNECT | Education Session Moderator Guidelines

 • If the session is part of the virtual program, remind the speaker to encourage the virtual audience to ask questions.

-• When a presenter’s time has expired, politely thank him or her and firmly move onto the next presentation.
+• When a presenter’s time has expired, politely thank him or her and firmly move on to the next presentation.
 It is important that each presenter stays on schedule.

 At the Close of the Session

 • Remind attendees to complete the session evaluation.
-Evaluations provide valuable information on suitability of topics and are used by staff and volunteer groups to future conference planning.
+Evaluations provide valuable information on the suitability of topics and are used by staff and volunteer groups to future conference planning.

 • Be sure all microphones are returned to the front of the room.